Cardiac Catheterization Lab & Rehabilitation Program

 Cardiac Rehabilitation Program

 With an increased number of cardiac patients, the need for a cardiac rehabilitation program is greater than ever.
 Patients recovering from cardiac surgery, heart attacks and other heart or vascular disorders benefit from the personalized education, exercise and lifestyle modification involved in rehabilitation.
 During 2011, 270 patients required cardiac rehabilitation services at Baylor Scott & White Health - Round Rock but had to be referred to other providers.
 When in place, the program will provide increased convenience for our patients in need of cardiac rehabilitation.

 Fundraising Goal: $250,000

 For more information on how you can support this initiative at Baylor Scott & White Health, contact the Scott & White Healthcare Foundation Round Rock Regional Office.

 You can also make a secure, online donation to support cardiac care in Williamson and North Travis counties.

 Ways to Give

 Make a difference at Baylor Scott & White Health - Central Texas through our Corporate Circle and Children’s Miracle Network programs.

 Learn about Foundation Partners and how grants help fund valuable research and education initiatives.

-Support Scott & White through your estate and explore opportunities to both give and receive.
+Support Baylor Scott & White Health - Central Texas through your estate and explore opportunities to both give and receive.

-Support Scott & White through annual gifts that go immediately to support our areas of greatest need and current fundraising opportunities.
+Support Baylor Scott & White Health - Central Texas through annual gifts that go immediately to support our areas of greatest need and current fundraising opportunities.

 Baylor Scott & White alumni support the ideals and future of Baylor Scott & White Health - Central Texas and healthcare innovation.

-Honor the legacy of a friend or loved one by making a gift to Scott & White in their honor or memory.
+Honor the legacy of a friend or loved one by making a gift to Baylor Scott & White Health - Central Texas in their honor or memory.